What is a Reasonable Accommodation?

 To be protected, a person must not only be an individual with a disability, but must be qualified.
 For University employees, a qualified individual with a disability is a person who satisfies the requisite skill, experience, education, and other job-related requirements of the employment position, and who, with or without a reasonable accommodation, can perform the essential functions of the position.

-After reviewing Michigan Tech’s Request an Accommodation Procedures, the employee should fill out of the Accommodation Request Form (The employee must complete the Accommodation Request Form).
+After reviewing Michigan Tech’s Request an Accommodation Procedures, the employee should contact the ADA Coordinator to obtain a Request for Accommodation Form.
 The purpose of this form is to assist the ADA Coordinator in determining whether, or to what extent, a reasonable accommodation for an employee with a disability is required to perform one or more essential functions of their job safely and effectively.
-Once the Accommodation Request Form is received by the ADA Coordinator, the accommodation request process will officially begin.
+Once the ADA Accommodation Request Form is received by the ADA Coordinator, the accommodation request process will officially begin.
 Unless the employee’s disability is readily apparent, it will be necessary to provide documentation of the disability and the relationship to the requested accommodation.

 The employee will be responsible for obtaining medical documentation.
 Failure to provide necessary medical documentation may prevent a requested accommodation from being processed and/or provided.